-However, hybrid methods like X-HCOME may contain inherent biases in LLMs due to their training with unfair or biased algorithms and data, as well as biases resulting from the opinions and experiences of specific domain experts.
+However, collaborative methods like X-HCOME ans SimX-HCOME+ may contain inherent biases in LLMs due to their training with unfair or biased algorithms and data, as well as biases resulting from the opinions and experiences of specific domain experts.
 These biases may affect the validity and correctness of the knowledge that comes from LLMs.
 The results of experiments suggest that ontologies generated by LLMs using a well-defined collaborative OEM may have the potential to be comparable to those created solely by humans.
 This indicates the importance of considering hybrid methodologies in OE, which enable collaboration between humans and machines, potentially enhancing efficiency in knowledge-based tasks for both parties involved.
-Another challenge with this paper is that it may have oversimpli-fied the process of building an ontology by focusing too much on the number of classes created as a key indicator to compare ontology-building approaches (OS, CoT, and X-HCOME, SimX-HCOME+).
-This perspective may have led to an oversight of other crucial aspects, such as data/object properties and diverse axioms.
+Another challenge with this paper is that it may have oversimplified the process of building an ontology by focusing too much on the classes and object properties created as key indicators to compare ontology-building approaches (OS, CoT, and X-HCOME, SimX-HCOME+).
+This perspective may have led to an oversight of other crucial aspects, such as data properties and diverse axioms.
 These entities are essential for crafting a comprehensive ontology.
 Unfortunately, this research did not thoroughly investigate these aspects, revealing a potential gap in developing a comprehensive and detailed ontology.
-Although object properties were calculated, the details can be found in the associated GitHub repository.
-At last, in the collaborative method-ologies (X-HCOME, SimX-HCOME+), human evaluation is an integral part of the process, which might raise questions about the necessity of comparing the generated ontologies with a gold standard ontology at the end, and the purpose of the metrics used.
+At last, in the collaborative methodologies OEMs, human evaluation is an integral part of the process, which might raise questions about the necessity of comparing the generated ontologies with a gold standard ontology at the end, and the purpose of the metrics used.
 In any case, the comparison with the gold standard ontology and the use of metrics are essential for validating, benchmarking, and improving the collaborative OEMs, ensuring that the collaborative efforts of humans and LLMs yield high-quality ontologies.